jerboa88/jerboa88.github.io/README.md

 ### Useful Commands
 - `bun develop`: Run the app in development mode, rebuilding and hot-reloading as changes are made.
 The site can be viewed at [localhost:8000] (by default).
-- `bun build`: Generate a production build of the app, which you can then serve with `bun serve`.
+- `bun run build`: Generate a production build of the app, which you can then serve with `bun serve`.
 The site can be viewed at [localhost:9000] (by default).
+Note that `run` is required here because `bun build` is a reserved command.
 - `bun clean`: Clear the local Gatsby cache.
 Use this if you encounter any issues with stale data/dependencies.
 - `bun typecheck`: Perform type checking using TypeScript.
 - `bun lint` and `bun format`: Apply linting and formatting fixes (respectively) to the codebase using Biome.js.